blueberrycola/vue-FindMeFood/README.md

     figuring out how to make a request from localhost:3000 to localhost:8080.
     edit:
     It is done by @CrossReference("yoururl:8080") tag in Spring!
+# Commit 17:
+    Fixed input width on /login,
+    Basic text added for /about, fixed header and container placement.
+    Shortened CSS for login form container, adjusted css.